(Last Updated on : 20/06/2017)

 was the dwelling place of Lord Krishna

-were buried in the Dargah Sharif
+which were buried in the Dargah Sharif

-is an eminent place of sanctity for Sikhs
+is place for Sikhs

 marks the presence of Mahabodhi temple

 ".
 This place is very near to Rajgir

 is a significant destination of Buddhism in India

 for being the place where Lord Buddha attained Mahaparinirvana.
 Nirvana Stupa

 , Mahaparinirvana temple, Wai Thai Temple, Ramabhar stupa and Japanese Temple serve as the cynosure here.

 is noted for the presence of 63 Jain temples

 along with Vardhamansagar Lake and Kundalpur Lake.